pasanmanula/curw-iot-server/docs/Data Format.md

 - **rainMM** - [rain millimeters over the past hour)] -- the accumulated rainfall in the past 60 min
 - **dailyrainMM** - [rain millimeters so far today in local time]

-- **rain** - [List of Date Time value of each tick of Rain Gauge tipping bucket in YYYY-MM-DD HH:MM:SS]
+- **rain** - [List of Date Time value of each tick of Rain Gauge tipping bucket in YYYY-MM-DD HH:MM:SS or UNIX Timestamp]

 - **winddir** - [0-360 instantaneous wind direction]
 - **windspeedmph** - [mph instantaneous wind speed]